Catching all geodesics of a manifold with moving balls and application to controllability of the wave equation: Proof of Fact

 \section{Proof of Fact \ref{coding}}

-Fact \ref{coding} is well-known (see \cite[Theorem 0]{morita1991symbolic} for a proof using a minimization argument), but we give here an elementary proof which has the interest of providing evidence of a horseshoe structure in a simple manner (see Remark \ref{r:BirkhoffSmale}).
+Fact \ref{coding} is well-known (see \cite[Theorem 0]{morita1991symbolic} for a proof using a minimization argument), but we recall here an elementary proof which explicitly shows the Cantor structure underlying this billiard flow (see Remark \ref{r:BirkhoffSmale}).

 Let $(\xi_{n})\in \{0,1,2\}^{\mathbb{N}}$ such that $\xi_j\neq \xi_{j+1}$ for any $j\in\mathbb{N}$.
 We fix a point $A\in X$ which lies in the convex hull of $\Delta$, the equilateral triangle whose vertices are the centers of $\mathcal{C}^1, \mathcal{C}^2, \mathcal{C}^3$.
 We only consider geodesics starting at $A$.